IPU Logo INTER-PARLIAMENTARY UNION

 - Armenian citizenship

-- permanent residence in the country for at least five years immediately preceding the elections
+- Permanent residence in the country for at least four years immediately preceding the elections

-- monetary deposit equivalent to one thousand times the minimum salary, reimbursable if the candidate is elected or obtains at least 5 per cent of the vote
+- Candidates must submit a deposit equivalent to 10,000 times the minimum salary (AMD 10 million, about USD 21,000).
+It is reimbursable if the candidate is elected or obtains at least four per cent of the vote.

 LAST ELECTIONS